 Surgical intervention may be necessary to improve motion in joints and correct deformity.
 Successful treatment corrects deformity and improves motion and normal mechanical alignment.
 This leads to better ambulation and function.
 Lower extremity surgery has been proven to improve function and pain.
 This may require lengthening of tight/shortened tissues (tendons and ligaments) or removing small wedges from near the joints (shortening osteotomy) to regain better positions.
 Even if surgery is performed, there is usually a need for continued brace wear, use of assistive devices, physical therapy and occupational therapy to maintain motion gained and to assist with ambulation, mobility and activities of daily living.

 Why choose the International Center for Limb Lengthening for treatment of arthrogryposis?

 Deformity correction is a complex process.
 Your doctor at the International Center for Limb Lengthening will take the time to make sure you understand all your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients with arthrogryposis achieve their best possible result.

 Chat with a doctor about arthrogryposis

 Our doctors hold free monthly chats on various subjects, including arthrogryposis.
-Click here for more information.
+Click here for more information about our monthly chats.